finos/morphir/docs/snowpark/snowpark-backend.md

 ### Custom types

-The **Snowpark** backend uses two conventions to deal with [custom types](https://guide.elm-lang.org/types/custom_types.html) used as a field of a *DataFrame record*.
+Two conventions are used to process [custom types](https://guide.elm-lang.org/types/custom_types.html) used as a field of a *DataFrame record*.
 These conventions depend of the presence of parameters for type constructors.

 #### 1. Convention for custom types without data